y-arjun-y/arjunyadav/pages-md/projects.md

 <small>Continuing this breath-taking journey in AI safety (the research part being with my brother).
 Please see my <a href="/notebook">notebook</a> as well!</small>

 <hr />

+- <time>Dec 24, 2023</time> Set my goals in a Slack workspace, and accomplished them!
+[This](https://youtu.be/tcdVC4e6EV4) video is quite cool.

 - <time>Dec 24, 2023</time> Back from a small break, going to read a paper or two in the next two days.